How the prosecution sees your case.

 - Trafficking of Drugs

 - Obtaining Drugs by Fraud

-Plantation criminal defense attorneys Philip M. Snyder and Marc P. Lyons are committed to providing their clients with innovative defenses and aggressive negotiation tactics in all drug offenses.
+Fort Lauderdale criminal defense attorneys Philip M. Snyder and Marc P. Lyons are committed to providing their clients with innovative defenses and aggressive negotiation tactics in all drug offenses.
 We explore every option, investigate the prosecution’s case to identify weaknesses, and ensure that you receive the defense you need to get results!
 Additionally, our criminal attorneys are frequent commentators on CNN, HLN and FOX News in the field of criminal defense, including drug crimes.